orangebeard-io/jest-listener/README.md

 ### Environment properties

 Properties can also be set in the build, by passing them as environment variables.
-It's important to mention that environment variables hashave precedence over the `package.json` definition.
+It's important to mention that environment variables have precedence over the `package.json` definition.

 ```shell
 $ export ORANGEBEARD_UUID=XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX